codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-app-partner-guidance.md

 These sales are tracked by the _Sign Up with Xero_ flow required by Xero's Certification checkpoints (Checkpoint 8).
 For more information about the checkpoints, see [Joining the Xero App Partner Program](/integrations/accounting/xero/xero-app-partner-program).

-When you're ready apply for Xero App Partnership please contact your Codat account team and we'll connect you with a relevant contact at Xero so you can create your commercial agreement with them.
+When you're ready to apply for Xero App Partnership, please contact your Codat account team, and we'll connect you with a relevant contact at Xero so you can create your commercial agreement with them.

 ### Certification Checkpoints for App Store Partners